assilbekov/react-query-simple/README.md

-# Reduce React API Boilerplate Code

-This npm package provides a streamlined way to interact with your React components and API layer, significantly reducing the amount of boilerplate code required in your applications.
-Utilizing a series of hooks and utilities, you can easily manage API calls and state management in a more concise and readable manner.
+# `react-query-simple` README.md

+## Introduction

+`react-query-simple` is a lightweight npm package designed to streamline the process of working with the API layer in React applications.
+This package addresses the common challenge of writing repetitive boilerplate code and managing concerns such as caching, requesting, and accessing data.
+Leveraging the power of React Query, react-query-simple simplifies the development experience by providing a set of ready-to-use hooks generated from a single function call.

 ## Features
 - **Reduced Boilerplate**: Automate repetitive tasks related to API calls, focusing on your application logic instead.
-- **Flexibility: Change**: Change the configuration as needed to match your API structure and requirements.
+- **Flexibility**: Change the configuration as needed to match your API structure and requirements.
 - **Easy Cache Invalidation**: With structured and predictable query keys, invalidating the cache becomes straightforward.

 ## Installation